ufukty/gonfique/README.md

 ### Arrays

-`gonfique` assignes slice type to arrays.
-It works best when all items of array possess the same or at least compatible schema.
-Type assignment for compatible approach such as:
+`gonfique` assignes the necessary slice type to arrays.
+It works best when all items of an array possess the same schema or at least compatible schemas.
+Type assignment occurs as below when items have not same but compatible schemas:

 ```yaml
 # input